liupeirong/dapr-grpc-greeter/Server/README.md

 # A simple dotnet 6 Dapr grpc Server

-This example creates a Dapr grpc service, mimicing the [Greeter dotnet Grpc tutorial](https://docs.microsoft.com/en-us/aspnet/core/tutorials/grpc/grpc-start?view=aspnetcore-6.0&tabs=visual-studio), using [dotnet core 6 minimal API](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0).
+This example creates a Dapr grpc service, mimicing the [Greeter dotnet grpc tutorial](https://docs.microsoft.com/en-us/aspnet/core/tutorials/grpc/grpc-start?view=aspnetcore-6.0&tabs=visual-studio), using [dotnet core 6 minimal API](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0).
 The grpc service can be:
 * invoked by a client for each method it supports.
 * registered as an event handler for pubsub topics.

-## How is it different from a regular Grpc server?
+## How is it different from a regular grpc server?
 Since Dapr injects a side-car to communicate with your grpc server and client, your server must be built in a certain way for Dapr to interact with.

 1. The grpc service must inherit from `AppCallback.AppCallbackBase` and [override its virtual methods as needed](https://github.com/dapr/dotnet-sdk/tree/0c9d6a45c8d3792a92d7141056c390bea098d02b/examples/AspNetCore/GrpcServiceSample).